Most people do not like cold weather. After all, it conjures up images of howling winds, sleet, icy roads, and the flu or a bad head cold.

 This is a blood test that measures the amount of cold agglutinins in your blood.
 The test may also be done while the blood sample is exposed to different temperatures; this helps the doctor figure out at what temperature your red blood cells start to clump together.

 There is nothing you need to do in advance to prepare.
 A nurse or medical assistant will clean your skin, usually just above the bend of an elbow.
-She’ll then draw the blood from your arm with a needle.
+They’ll then draw the blood from your arm with a needle.
 The whole process will only take a couple of minutes.

 After your blood has been taken, it will be diluted and spread among a number of test tubes.
 Your blood sample will then be cooled at a variety of low temperatures to determine if, and when, the clumping of red blood cells happens.